 - Facilitate the creation of mobile-friendly services.

-The SAP Cloud Platform takes a two-pronged approach.
+The SAP Business Technology Platform takes a two-pronged approach.
 One side of the platform focuses on providing solutions for businesses through the use of their extensive data centers.
 The other side offers extensibility options for developers.

 Either way, SAP’s focus is on a comprehensive approach to cloud solutions, and most businesses will find their needs met and exceeded.
-As such, the SAP Cloud Platform is extensive.
+As such, the SAP Business Technology Platform is extensive.

-The 7 Building Blocks of SAP Cloud Platform
+The 7 Building Blocks of SAP Business Technology Platform

-As we mentioned earlier, the SAP Cloud Platform is based on seven building blocks.
+As we mentioned earlier, the SAP Business Technology Platform is based on seven building blocks.
 Before we go any further, let’s take a closer look at each one of these building blocks and break down what they have to offer.

 Get your thinking caps ready!